Multi Currency Credit Default Swaps Quanto effects and FX devaluation jumps: Model Description

-In this section we summarize known results about change of measure in presence of FX effects.
-This is mostly done to establish notation and set the scene for the following original developments.
+In this section we summarize known results {about} change of measure in presence of FX effects.
+This is mostly done to establish notation and set the scene for {the following} original developments.

-Let us consider a domestic economy and a foreign one and let us consider the local money market account as the numeraire for both the economies.
-We will use a hat $\hat{\ }$, to denote variables in the foreign economy, so that, for example, the two numeraires are $(B_t, t\geq 0)$ for the domestic economy and $(\hat B_t, t\geq 0)$ for the foreign economy.
-The money market account dynamics are given by
+Let us consider {the two economies linked to the liquid currency and to the contractual currency, respecively.
+Let us also} consider the {corresponding} money market account{s} as the numeraire{s} for both the economies.
+We will use a hat $\hat{\ }$, to denote variables in the {contractual--currency} economy, so that, for example, the two numeraires are $(B_t, t\geq 0)$ for the {liquid--currency} economy and $(\hat B_t, t\geq 0)$ for the {contractual--currency} economy.
+The money market account{s'} dynamics are given by

 where $\process{r}$ and $\process{\hat r}$ are the stochastic processes describing the short rates in the two economies.